stelzinga/MF/Management_Framework.md

 This visual representation is summarised below.
 ________________________________________
 ## Profile Tree Executive Summary
 The main objective of a *Venture* (Company, Organisation, Corporation or Enterprise) is to generate more *Revenue*, or *Income* from the sales of *Services* and/or *Goods* to *Clients*, than the *Cost* to yield those Services through *Operations*.
-Operations consists of all *Processes* (*Steps* applied to *Inputs* to achieve *Results*) contributing directly or indirectly to the continuous delivery and sales of Services a.k.a. *Run*, as well as continuous improvement of that Run through *Change*.
+Operations consists of all *Processes* (*Steps* applied to *Inputs* to achieve *Output*) contributing directly or indirectly to the continuous delivery and sales of Services a.k.a. *Run*, as well as continuous improvement of that Run through *Change*.
 Processes are performed and/or overseen by *Staff* (employees) using *Assets* and with input from *Suppliers* (internal or external).
 Combined, Staff, Suppliers and Assets are *Resources* which generate Costs (salaries, rent, depreciation, electricity, costs of goods sold, fees, etc.).
-These Costs are covered through Cash from Revenues, *Capital* in the form of *Liabilities* or *Debt*, and *Equity*.
+These Costs are covered through Cash from Revenues and *Capital* in the form of *Liabilities* or *Debt* and *Equity*.
 Liabilities include long and short term loans, bonds but also purchases on credit.
 Equity represents money invested into the Venture and thus implies a form of *ownership*.
 Operations also yield *Risk*, defined as the probability of unplanned events with adverse (monetary) outcomes.
 The latter are either *direct*  (loss of Revenue through fines, recall of Services, legal costs) or *indirect* (loss or damage of Resources) and they are immediate or in the future.
 Unplanned events occur because of i) failures in Processes and/or Resources and/or ii) because of unforeseen conditions created internally (Management, Staff, -internal- Suppliers, Assets) or externally Suppliers, Clients and the general *Environment*.
 Environment¹⁾ consists of external forces that affect Clients, Services, Operations and Management either directly or indirectly without any of them having direct influence on those forces.
 The majority of these forces include *Investors & Creditors*, *Politics, Laws & Regulations*, *Competitors* *Climate & Weather*, *Geography & Nature*, *Economy & Tax*, *Society & Culture*, *Science & Technology* and *Infrastructure.
 In short, Risk²⁾ is a form of *probabilistic* Cost, and the management of Risk incurs an *actual* Cost e.g., extra Staff, insurance, backup Assets etc..
 Revenue minus Cost is called *Earnings* or *Profit*.
 Revenue, Cost and Risk are the monetary *Results* of Operations.
 Revenue and Cost also make up one of the key *Financial Statements* called *Income Statement* whereas Assets³⁾, Liabilities and Equity make up the other: *Balance Sheet*.
 Operations are central to a Venture and they are initiated and continuously improved by *Management* through four *Management Functions*: *Planning*, *Organising*, *Leading* and *Controlling* a.k.a. *POLC*, such that Profit is maximised and Risk minimised⁴⁾.
 Planning consists of strategy *formulation*, whereas Organising and Leading constitute strategy *implementation* and Controlling consists of *verifying* the implementation.
 Management iteratively applies the POLC to Operations but also to *Business Functions* which are transverse topics across the entire Venture like *Finance*, *HR*, *IT* , *Compliance*, *Risk*, *Legal*, *Tax*, *Procurement*, *Communications*, and *Marketing*.
 Lastly, Management relies on *Tools* in the form of *Research*, *Definitions*, *Frameworks*, *Procedures* and *Software* to achieve its targets.